josefsbreakfast/Polaris-Protocol/🌑_1_Origin_Points/🪿_Embodied_Information_Ecology/♻️_Cybernetics/👑_Ownership_Control/README.md

 It documents where operational power sits, how responsibility and custody become distributed, and how those arrangements can shape outcomes differently from formal rules or institutional remits.

+This README also records the cluster's transitional status between the former Polaris filing architecture and the developing Embodied Information Ecology / Cybernetics structure.
+Maintenance, final routing, and cross-link reconciliation remain ongoing improvement works; continuity should be preserved while that work proceeds.

 > 📡 Cross-references:
 >
 > - [♻️ Cybernetics](../README.md) — *parent domain for feedback, regulation, adaptation, and recursive system behaviour*